 Why?
 Because we are afraid of so much.
 We are afraid of getting wrinkles, growing a paunchy belly, getting overlooked for a promotion, not being asked to a party, being rejected by a “friend.”
 We are afraid the wrong candidate has been voted into office, that our children won’t turn out like we hope, that we are not as smart as people might trust us to be.

 Being fearful of God is not a fear like that.
 Fearing God is the fear that comes when you stand before the crashing waves of the ocean and know that our Creator is great beyond measure.
 It’s the fear of saying yes to a challenge that God is calling you towards because you realize God is luring you out of your comfort zone.
 It’s the fear of risking letting someone different from you into your circle of care because you hear the powerful voice of God saying to do it.
 It’s the fear of having your life changed every time you are in God’s presence.

 The fear of the Lord causes us to lose all our other fears in the presence of the only One who is worthy to demand allegiance from us.

 pray: O God who causes awe, don’t let us lose our delight in ill-chosen fears.
 Help us to delight in your mighty power and love.
 Help us to follow Jesus and fear you alone.
-Let us find joy and freedom as we do!
+Let us find new hope as we do!
 Amen.

 with children: Share with your child a fear you have had in your life that wasn’t really necessary to have.
 Ask them if they can name any fears they remember having when they were younger, and now they aren’t afraid anymore.
 Tell them one way God helps us grow is to teach us what is right to fear and what is not.